gabrielfgm/SNinEH/README.md

     ## *** p < 0.001, ** p < 0.01, * p < 0.05

-Finally, we reproduce the results of Table 3 by creating a mis-measured network which fails to encode connections between companies and banks and re-estimating the regressions.
+Finally, we reproduce the results of Table 3 by creating a mis-measured network which fails to encode connections stemming from mining companies.

 ``` r
 #######################################################